 Students ‘struggling to survive’ as loans fall short of soaring cost of living

-‘No amount of budgeting can help in this crisis when the money isn’t there in the first place,’ NUS says
+‘No amount of budgeting can help in this crisis when the money isn’t there in the first place,’ says NUS

-Students are “struggling to survive” as government support is failing to keep pace with the soaring cost of living, it is claimed.
+Students are “struggling to survive” as government support fails to keep pace with the soaring cost of living, it is claimed.

-Universities have raised concerns growing financial pressures will impact their studies as they are forced to take on more paid work this year to try and meet rocketing living prices.
+Universities have raised concerns over the growing financial pressure that has forced many students to take on more paid work this year to try to meet the rocketing cost of living, fearing that their capacity for study could be affected.

-The Independent has spoken to students struggling to fit in academic work as they try and fund their way through university in the economic crisis.
+The Independent has spoken to students struggling to fit in academic work as they attempt to fund their way through university in an economic crisis.

-One second-year student said she was working 20 hours a week despite the pressure it put on her studies.
-But without this job, she said she would not be able to afford vegetables.
+One second-year student said she is working 20 hours a week despite the pressure it puts on her studies.
+But without this job, she said, she would not be able to afford to buy vegetables.

 Have you been affected by this story?
 Contact zoe.tidman@independent.co.uk